The Boy Who Could Fly: Plot

 In the real hospital, Milly insists that Eric caught her mid-fall.
 A psychiatrist, Dr. Granada, offers a rational explanation, suggesting her belief in Eric's flight stems from unresolved grief over her father's secret battle with cancer and suicide.
 Back home, Milly finds a rose on her windowsill—the same one from her dream—strengthening her conviction that Eric can fly.
-She learns he's been taken by authorities after Hugo was found drunk again.
+She learns he has been taken by authorities after Hugo was found drunk again.

 The family's attempts to visit Eric are denied.
 As Eric resists confinement, Louis faces more bullying, and their dog Max is hit by a car.
 One stormy night, Milly finds Eric hiding in her attic, soaked and shivering.
 He gives her a ring he's kept in a box, signaling his affection and trust.

 The next day, Milly helps Eric escape.
 The two are chased to the roof of the school during a carnival.
 There, Eric speaks Milly's name—his first word—and confirms he can fly.
 Holding hands, they jump from the roof and begin to soar, astonishing the townspeople below.
 Eric returns Milly to her bedroom window, tells her he loves her, and disappears into the sky.

 Though heartbroken, Milly understands why Eric had to leave.
 The town becomes flooded with media, scientists, and authorities seeking answers.
 Eric's belongings are confiscated, but his story inspires change: Hugo quits drinking and finds meaningful work, Max recovers, Louis outsmarts the bullies, and Charlene learns to use her computer.
 Milly, now more connected with those around her, gazes out her window, waiting for Eric's return.
 She releases a paper airplane into the sky as the sun sets, hopeful and changed.